 Power BI: exclude the filter selection from the calculation

-To calculate the values of the non-selected options of a slicer, there are few things to do before like to create a new table and a measure so I have this data and this simple visualization:
+To calculate the values of the non-selected options of a slicer, there are few things to do before like to create a new table and a measure so I have this data:

 I will create a new table in order to extract the unique values of the “support” and “type” column: